forman/oclnn/README.md

 *oclnn* is a Backpropagation neural network (NN) implementation in Java that can run on any OpenCL enabled device.
 I started the NN code base by looking at *backprop1* available at [http://sourceforge.net/projects/backprop1].

-The *oclnn*  is available at [xxx].
+The *oclnn*  project is hosted at at [https://github.com/forman/oclnn].

 To build it you will need Maven 3.
-Just cd into the main directory and type {mvn package}.
+Just cd into the main directory and type `mvn package`.

 ===============